 - Outlook and Google Calendar: The update frequency is not configurable.
 In our experience it can take several hours to days to refresh.
 This is outside the control of Teamup.

 You can force an update by removing a feed and re-subscribing.
 Consider cache busting by appending a parameter such as a timestamp, e.g. ?t=090301 at the end of the feed URL.

-5. Other devices and calendar apps
+8. Using other devices and calendar apps

 If you are experiencing problems with subscribing from your device, especially non-iPhone smart phones, please google for answers.
 If you find useful tips and would like to share with us, we’d most appreciate it.